adaapp/primers-portfolio-FarhanaFKhan/README.md

 ---
 ## Section 2 - Programming Paradigms
 ### Programming Paradigms
+Programming paradigm is an approach to solve problems using a programming langugae or tools and techniques available to us (GeeksforGeeks, 2021).
+The problem should be solved in such a way that it's complexity is broken down and the solution that is implemented is simple and elegant.
+Martin Fowler (1999), quite eloquently put that thought into words:
+>Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

+However, Saying that is easy, putting it to practice is another story.

 Simply put, a programming paradigm, for example, procedural, object-oriented, functional, structured, declarative, imperative and event driven can be described as a specific approach used when trying to solve a problem.
 Although many programming languages can (and do) support multiple paradigms this discussion will focus more specifically on the possible benefits with examples of the potential differences and similarities of five from the above list.

-These are ...
+This section looks at the following paradigms:

 ---
 ## Section 3 - Continued Professional Development